Inflation: the ECB prepares its first rate hike since 2011

 As Russian gas deliveries via Nord Stream resume and Italian Prime Minister Mario Draghi resigns, the central bank is due to announce the extent of its monetary measure on Thursday.

 The European Central Bank (ECB) will raise interest rates on Thursday for the first time in more than a decade in the face of runaway inflation.
-The measure marks a major turning point after a long period of easily accessible money in the euro zone.
+The measure marks a major turning point following a long period of easily accessible money in the euro zone.

 But the central bank must at the same time be careful not to aggravate the economic crisis which is raging in an already weakened euro zone, energy problems and the open political crisis in Italy.
 Prime Minister Mario Draghi tendered his resignation to the Italian president on Thursday.
 With his pedigree as a former president of the ECB, he was perceived as a factor of stability by the markets.